Climate Change is already visible in the Alboran Sea

 Recently there was the 24th edition of the Week of the Sea in Malaga.
 Scientists from different entities like the UICN, the Oceanography Centre, Malaga City Hall, Aula del Mar, Maritime Cluster, and also the Junta de Andalucia got together.

 Jorge Baro, the director of the Oceanography Centre, pointed out that temperature changes have been detected in deep levels of the Mediterranean.
-For some species, it might be nice to have it a little warmer but not all species like it.
-The species who do like it a bit warmer are literally emigrating to these waters.
+For some species, it might be nice to have it a little warmer, but not all species like it.
+The species who do like it warmer are literally emigrating to these waters.
 They travel from India through the Suez Canal and take up residence here.

 Most of the pufferfish species are toxic and belong to the most poisonous vertebrates in the world.
 In Japan and China, these fish are considered a delicacy and especially trained chefs who know which parts are safe to eat will prepare it for their clients.
 When in danger this fish will fill itself with water and bloat like a balloon.

 The decline of the Red Mullet and the Hake

 This causes a lot of other problems like plastic waste and the lack of sewage treatment, difficult to keep up with this explosive growth.
-Certain species like the red mullet and hake have suffered overfishing by trawling and it has been observed that the reproduction cycles of the sardines and anchovies are longer now.
+Certain species like the red mullet and hake have suffered overfishing by trawling, and some observe that the reproduction cycles of the sardines and anchovies are longer now.

 Eating fish on the beach